 The following is a list of issues known to exist at the time of release.

-Safeguard for Privileged Passwords has several graphical user interfaces that allow you to manage access requests, approvals, and reviews for your managed accounts and systems:
+Safeguard for Privileged Passwords allows you to manage access requests, approvals, and reviews for your managed accounts and systems.

-- The Windows desktop client consists of an end-user view and administrator view.
-The fully featured desktop client exposes all of the functionality of Safeguard based on the role of the authenticated user.
+- The web client consists of an end-user view and administrator view.
+The fully featured client exposes all of the functionality of Safeguard based on the role of the authenticated user.